 - You have a BA or BS degree from another 4-year college or university

-- • You place out of EIS on SAIC's optional EIS Confirmation Test
+- You place out of EIS on SAIC's optional EIS Confirmation Test (Not available online)

-If you are a resident alien, permanent resident, or naturalized citizen of the United States whose native language is not English, you may be placed into Academic Access Program courses instead of EIS.
-If you are an international student who has lived and studied in an English speaking country or school for 5+ years, you may find AAP a better fit for you.
+If you are a resident alien, permanent resident, or naturalized citizen of the United States whose native language is not English, you may be placed into Academic Access Program (AAP) courses instead of EIS ones.
+If you are an international student who has lived and studied in an English speaking country or school for 5 years or more, you may find AAP a better fit for you.

 All official test scores must be received by the Admissions Office by the day of International Orientation.